elahe-dastan/algorithmic/Readme.md

 Ensure that rows * columns <= L
 If multiple grids satisfy the above conditions, choose the one with the minimum area, i.e. rows * columns.
 The encoded message is obtained by displaying the characters in a column, inserting a space, and then displaying the next column and inserting a space, and so on.

+## Bomberman
+Each bomb can be planted in any cell of the grid but once planted, it will detonate after exactly 3 seconds.
+Once a bomb detonates, it's destroyed — along with anything in its four neighboring cells.
+If there is a bomb in a neighboring cell, the neighboring bomb is destroyed without detonating, so there's no chain reaction.

+Bomberman is immune to bombs, so he can move freely throughout the grid.
+Here's what he does:

+Initially, Bomberman arbitrarily plants bombs in some of the cells, the initial state.<br/>
+After one second, Bomberman does nothing.<br/>
+After one more second, Bomberman plants bombs in all cells without bombs, thus filling the whole grid with bombs.
+No bombs detonate at this point.<br/>
+After one more second, any bombs planted exactly three seconds ago will detonate.
+Here, Bomberman stands back and observes.<br/>
+Bomberman then repeats steps 3 and 4 indefinitely.